 You cannot find a building more classically Parisian than that of the Musée Picasso, designed by Jean Boulier.
 The mansion is located in the Marais neighborhood and is home to the work of the Spanish artist, Pablo Picasso.
 It is known to be one of the oldest and finest historic houses in Paris and was granted historical monument status in 1968.

-Since the year it was built in 1659, the mansion has gone through several changes and occupants such as the embassy of Venice, a school of arts, and a French Duke.
+Since the year it was built in 1659, the mansion has gone through several changes and occupants, such as the Venetian embassy, a school of arts, and a French Duke.
 After much debate, the mansion was finally selected as the Musée Picasso and has remained that way ever since.

 182 rue Saint-Honoré , 75001

 The Ministry of Culture and Communication office building in the 1st arrondissement of Paris is one of the more recent modern buildings in Paris.
-During the late 90s, they decided to group together as the head office in this already standing building.
-The building had two facades which differed from one another, so because of this, two architects named Francis Soler and Frédéric Druot were brought in to solve this problem, hence the eye catching metal lattice that wraps around the building either side.
+During the late 90s, they decided to group together as the head office in this building.
+The building had two facades which differed from one another, so two architects named Francis Soler and Frédéric Druot were brought in to solve this problem, hence the eye-catching metal lattice that wraps around either side of the building.

 31 Rue Saint-Guillaume, 75007

-A three man collaboration of designer Pierre Chareau, architect Bernard Bijvoet, and craftsman and metalworker Louis Dalbet, came the Maison de Verre (House of Glass) between 1928 and 1932.
+A collaboration between designer Pierre Chareau, architect Bernard Bijvoet, and craftsman and metalworker Louis Dalbet, the Maison de Verre (House of Glass) was built between 1928 and 1932.
 The fascinating building represents the magical promise of 20th century architecture with its steel and glass industrial appearance.

-The house, once owned by Dr Dalsace, who used it as a Doctors office, was sold to an American family in 2006 who have and will continue to preserve its legacy.
+The house, once owned by Dr Dalsace who used it as a surgery, was sold to an American family in 2006 who continue to preserve its legacy.
 As one of the most precious buildings of Paris, finding a way to visit it can be extremely difficult due to it’s exclusivity!

 261 Boulevard Raspail, 75014